KSDunne/twenty_one/README.md

 ### Code

-[Core game functionality](https://www.youtube.com/watch?v=SHz5cUeljZw) - The core black jack game functionality was built by following a tutorial
+[Core game functionality](https://www.youtube.com/watch?v=SHz5cUeljZw) - The core black jack game functionality was built by following the tutorial at this link

 [Function to show scoreboard](https://github.com/adrianskelton/project3/blob/main/run.py#L138) - Function to show scoreboard was adapted from code in this project